dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio-mac.md

 1. Start Visual Studio for Mac.

-1. Open the `ClassLibraryProjects` solution you created in [Create a .NET Standard library using Visual Studio for Mac](library-with-visual-studio-mac.md).
+1. Open the `ClassLibraryProjects` solution you created in [Create a .NET class library using Visual Studio for Mac](library-with-visual-studio-mac.md).

 1. In the **Solution** pad, <kbd>ctrl</kbd>-click the `ClassLibraryProjects` solution and select **Add** > **New Project**.